cloudinary-community/gatsby-transformer-cloudinary/README.md

 ### Use images already on Cloudinary 🖼️

-To create GraphQL nodes for images that are already uploaded to Cloudinary, you need to create nodes containing data that describe the asset on Cloudinary.
+To create GraphQL nodes for images you have already uploaded to Cloudinary, you need to create nodes containing data describing the asset on Cloudinary.

-For example, you may have sourced existing data from Cloudinary using [gatsby-source-cloudinary](https://www.gatsbyjs.com/plugins/gatsby-source-cloudinary/) and have `CloudinaryMedia` nodes that look like...
+For example, you may have sourced existing data from Cloudinary using [gatsby-source-cloudinary](https://www.gatsbyjs.com/plugins/gatsby-source-cloudinary/) and your `CloudinaryMedia` nodes will look like...

 ```js
 {